arqma/arqma/ANONYMITY_NETWORKS.md

 ### Inbound Connections

 Receiving anonymity connections is done through the option `--anonymous-inbound`.
-This option tells `arqmad` the inbound address, network type, and max connections:
+This option tells `gntld` the inbound address, network type, and max connections:

 > `--anonymous-inbound rveahdfho7wo4b2m.onion:29996,127.0.0.1:29996,25`
 > `--anonymous-inbound cmeua5767mz2q5jsaelk2rxhf67agrwuetaso5dzbenyzwlbkg2q.b32.i2p:5000,127.0.0.1:30000`

-which tells `arqmad` that a max of 25 inbound Tor connections are being received at address "rveahdfho7wo4b2m.onion:29996" and forwarded to `arqmad` localhost port 29996, and a default max I2P connections are being received at address "cmeua5767mz2q5jsaelk2rxhf67agrwuetaso5dzbenyzwlbkg2q.b32.i2p:5000" and forwarded to `arqmad` localhost port 30000.
+which tells `gntld` that a max of 25 inbound Tor connections are being received at address "rveahdfho7wo4b2m.onion:29996" and forwarded to `gntld` localhost port 29996, and a default max I2P connections are being received at address "cmeua5767mz2q5jsaelk2rxhf67agrwuetaso5dzbenyzwlbkg2q.b32.i2p:5000" and forwarded to `gntld` localhost port 30000.
 These addresses will be shared with outgoing peers, over the same network type, otherwise the peer will not be notified of the peer address by the proxy.

 ### Wallet RPC

-An anonymity network can be configured to forward incoming connections to a `arqmad` RPC port - which is independent from the configuration for incoming P2P anonymity connections.
-The anonymity network (Tor/i2p) is [configured in the same manner](#configuration), except the localhost port must be the RPC port (typically 19994 for mainnet) instead of the p2p port:
+An anonymity network can be configured to forward incoming connections to a `gntld` RPC port - which is independent from the configuration for incoming P2P anonymity connections.
+The anonymity network (Tor/i2p) is [configured in the same manner](#configuration), except the localhost port must be the RPC port (typically 16662 for mainnet) instead of the p2p port:

-> HiddenServiceDir /var/lib/tor/data/arqma
+> HiddenServiceDir /var/lib/tor/data/gntl
-> HiddenServicePort 19994 127.0.0.1:19994
+> HiddenServicePort 16662 127.0.0.1:16662
 Then the wallet will be configured to use a Tor/i2p address:
 > `--proxy 127.0.0.1:9050`
 > `--daemon-address rveahdfho7wo4b2m.onion`